 Flexigraze is an innovative social enterprise, specialising in grazing nature reserves and important grasslands throughout North East England.
-It is a not-for-profit business, reinvesting any profits back into local conservation grazing.
+Flexigraze is not-for-profit, reinvesting any profits back into local conservation grazing.

 Conservation grazing simply means we graze these areas for the benefit of the nature that exists there as well as for the livestock.
 By using different species and breeds of livestock, we can manage the grasslands in the most appropriate manner to improve and maintain their bio-diversity value.

 Flexigraze achieves several key goals:

 - supporting North East hill farmers

 - enhancing biodiversity